Associate Professor of Romance Languages and Literatures

 “Un convegno su Bruno a Chicago.”
 Bruniana & Campanelliana 5 (1999) 1: 213-15.

-Well-Versed Mathematics in Early Modern Italy (1450-1650).
+Measured Words: Computation and Writing in Renaissance Italy.
 Advance contract with the University of Toronto Press.

 Fantascienza: An Anthology of Italian Science Fiction from the 1860s-1960s, with Giuseppe Lippi, ed.
 Advance contract with Wesleyan University Press.